10 Tips to Close A Business Deal Real Quick

 In contrast, your first point of contact within an organisation is frequently lower than the actual decision-maker.

-Therefore, if you try to sell too cheap to someone who lacks decision making capability, you may waste your time and lose the deal.
+Therefore, if you try to sell too cheaply to someone lacking decision-making capability, you may lose your time and lose the deal.

 Instead of wasting time selling too low or too high, you will become much more efficient by talking to the proper people in the organisation.
 (Yes, it is possible to oversell!)

-Many salespeople attempt to sell to a firm and spend a significant amount of time analysing and persuading someone who cannot make a product decision for the company.
+Many salespeople attempt to sell to a firm and spend significant time analysing and persuading someone who cannot make a product decision for the company.

 After spending a significant amount of time (often hours or even days) and doing an excellent job of convincing a lead, they find that the individual with whom they have spent so much time is not the actual decision-maker.